-Prerequisite: MATH-058 or higher math placement Presents beginning algebra skills, including first-degree equations in one variable, identifying and evaluating functions, factoring and operations on polynomials, rational expressions, linear equations and graphs, systems of linear equations, exponents, quadratic equations, and applications.
+Prerequisite: MATH-058 or higher math placement Presents beginning algebra skills, including first-degree equations in one variable, linear equations in two variables and their graphs, systems of linear equations, exponents, polynomials, factoring polynomials, rational expressions, and applications.
 Units do not apply to the associate degree.